 Once BlueStacks is installed, running Android apps will be pretty simple.
 When BlueStacks is open, you’ll be able to navigate to the Google Play store from the main app page.
 From there, you can start downloading your apps.
 Once downloaded, you can launch these apps by clicking on their icons on the main page.

-Running Android Apps with BlueStacks
+Running Android Apps on Mac

-Apple doesn’t make it easy to run Android apps on your Mac, but with the help of an Android emulator, you can get your favorite apps up and running.
+Apple doesn’t make it easy to run Android apps on Mac, but with the help of an Android emulator, you can get your favorite apps up and running.

 You have a few different options when it comes to emulators.
 BlueStacks, one of the oldest and easiest-to-use Android emulators, is a good bet.
 Once it’s installed, running Android apps is as simple as downloading them from the Google Play store and clicking launch.
 If you prefer a different OS, check out the best Android emulators for Linux and the best Android emulators for Windows.

 Image credit: BlueStacks.com